Those who choose to bill themselves as real estate consultants generally set up their practice to:

 - Having the photos and virtual tours prepared and placed online

-- Just about everything that's done in listing setup that's never compensated if it doesn't sell
+- Just about everything that's done in the listing setup that's never compensated if it doesn't sell

 After the up-front payment for services, the sellers can pay hourly or packaged prices for contract negotiation and closing services.